hackerschoice/ttyinject/README.md

 ## Why this works:
 TL;DR:
 * `su` does not allocate a new TTY when switching to a non-privileged user.
-* User can then use TIOCSTI ioctl calls to inject input into the root's TTY.
+* The non-privileged user can then use ioctl(0, TIOCSTI, ...) to inject input into the root's shell prompt.
-* The (example) injected input copies `/bin/sh` to `/var/tmp/.socket` and +s the same.
+* The injected input copies `/bin/sh` to `/var/tmp/.socket` and +s the same.
 * Executes only once (from Alice's `~/.bashrc`).
 Deletes itself afterwards.

 Read the source for more details.